Belgium says coronavirus peak still ahead

 “This upward trend is explained by the combination of increased virus circulation, a stricter definition of possible cases and the use of laboratory triage systems, which have given priority to the most urgent samples,” the Belgian Institute of Health said in a daily report.

-The Belgian government has pledged 1 billion euros ($1.10 billion) of emergency aid for hospitals last week.
+The Belgian government pledged 1 billion euros ($1.10 billion) of emergency aid for hospitals last week.

-Reporting by Marine Strauss @StraussMarine, Editing by Gabriela Baczynska, William Maclean
+Reporting by Marine Strauss and Robin Emmott; Editing by Alexandra Hudson